Landscaping Cost in Lexington SC: 2026 Pricing Guide

 - When is the cheapest time for landscaping in SC?

 - November-December offers the best pricing on both labor and materials.
-Fall planting (September-October) is the best biological time.
+Fall planting (September-October) is the best biological time and saves 10-15% on plant material.